Olympic leaders back IOC's Tokyo stance after rare criticism - WHIZ News

 “We are living through an unpredictable crisis and as such, it is important that we have one policy, expressed by the IOC, and we follow that policy in unison,” the Italy-based European Olympic Committees said.

+British rowing great Matthew Pinsent wrote on Twitter that the comments from Bach, his former IOC colleague, were “tone deaf.”

+“The instinct to keep safe (not to mention obey govt instructions to lock down) is not compatible with athlete training, travel and focus that a looming Olympics demands of athletes, spectators organisers,” Pinsent wrote.
+“Keep them safe.
+Call it off.”

-On Tuesday, one of the International Olympic Committee’s 100 members broke ranks in a rare public criticism of the body’s unwavering strategy.
+On Tuesday, one of the IOC’s 100 members had broken ranks in a rare public criticism of the body’s unwavering strategy.

 “I think the IOC insisting this will move ahead, with such conviction, is insensitive and irresponsible given the state of humanity,” said Hayley Wickenheiser, a four-time Olympic hockey gold medalist from Canada.